-Procedure 12.6.
-Adding a scale box to Map Layout
+12.3.1 Adding a scale box to Map Layout

-1. • From the Map Layout Toolbar, choose the New Scale Box toolbar icon.

-- Choose Add Scale from the context menu. - 2.
+- 1. Do one of the following: - From the Map Layout Toolbar, choose the New Scale Box toolbar icon ( - Choose Add Scalefrom the context menu. - 2.
 Drag a rectangle in the map layout window to the size you want the Scale to be and release.
 The scale box appears in the map layout window.

-Procedure 12.7.
 Customizing a scale box

-Double-click the scale box

-The Scale Box Options sheet will appear
+Double-click the scale box The Scale Box Options sheet will appear

+Scale Box Options Sheet